 All secrets detected by a security scan should be considered compromised.
-Once a secret is committed, it is indexed by Bitbucket, and anyone with read access to the repository, project, or the whole Bitbucket instance could have obtained a copy.
-Scrubbing the secret from git history doesn’t sufficiently remediate risk.
+Once a secret is published, anyone who had read access to the project could have obtained a copy.
+Locking down the permissions on the issue, deleting it, or deleting all the issue versions which contained the secret are all good steps, but they don’t sufficiently remediate the risk.

 Soteri recommends to: